19hours/sg-statutes/Acts/Income Tax Act.md

 (2) The amount of the income tax chargeable in respect of the income shall be reduced by the amount of the credit; except that credit shall not be allowed against income tax for any year of assessment unless the person entitled to the income is resident in Singapore during that year.

-(3) The credit shall not exceed the amount which would be produced by computing the amount of the income in accordance with the provisions of this Act and then charging it to income tax at a rate ascertained by dividing the income tax chargeable (before allowance of credit under any arrangements having effect under section 49) on the assessable income of the person entitled to the income by the amount of his assessable income; and in any case where the rate exceeds 28% it shall be regarded as 28%.
+(3) The credit shall not exceed the amount which would be produced by computing the amount of the income in accordance with the provisions of this Act and then charging it to income tax at a rate ascertained by dividing the income tax chargeable (before allowance of credit under any arrangements having effect under section 49) on the assessable income of the person entitled to the income by the amount of his assessable income.

 [7/79; 31/86; 26/93; 28/96]